at being gone

 the performance never ends.

-a whole circus of sensations.
+your hands, my love are a whole circus of sensations.

 like fireworks dropped in molasses.